EmiLoKiJu/Wallet_Watcher/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+Credits to Gregoire Vella, author of the (original design)[https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=&]

-** WE would like to thank to Microverse for giving this inspiring project**
+** I would like to thank to Microverse for giving this inspiring project **

 <p align="right">(<a href="#Wallet-Watcher">back to top</a>)</p>